Forschungszentrum Jülich: JURECA (2015)

 The JURECA supercomputer replaced JUROPA in 2015 and was expanded to include a GPU-based booster module in 2017.
-This made JURECA the world’s first supercomputer with a modular architecture to be put into productive operation.
+This made JURECA the world's first supercomputer with a modular architecture to be put into productive operation.
 With a computer performance of 3.78 petaflop/s, the system ranked 29th in the TOP500 list of November 2017.
-Between autumn 2020 and the beginning of 2021, the JURECA cluster module was replaced by the JURECA-DC module, which is designed to process large volumes of data and increased the system’s peak performance to 23.5 petaflop/s.
+Between autumn 2020 and the beginning of 2021, the JURECA cluster module was replaced by the JURECA-DC module, which is designed to process large volumes of data and increased the system's peak performance to 23.5 petaflop/s.

 JUWELS (2018)

 The JUWELS supercomputer (Jülich Wizard for European Leadership Science) was put into operation in 2018 and was expanded in 2020 to include a GPU-based booster module.
-The combined cluster and booster modules have a peak performance of 85 quadrillion floating point operations per second (85 petaflop/s), which currently makes JUWELS the most powerful supercomputer in Europe.
+The combined cluster and booster modules have a theoretical peak performance of 85 quadrillion floating point operations per second (85 petaflop/s), which made JUWELS the most powerful supercomputer in Europe and the 7th most powerful in the world when the booster debuted on the November 2020 TOP500 list.
 Furthermore, the JUWELS booster module was the most energy-efficient system of the ten most powerful computers in the world when it was introduced.

+JUPITER (2024)

+As part of the EuroHPC JU the Jülich Supercomputing Centre will host the JUPITER supercomputer (Joint Undertaking Pioneer for Innovative and Transformative Exascale Research), which is to be the first exascale supercomputer in Europe.
+The machine is being installed in 2024 and should eclipse the threshold of one quintillion ("1" followed by 18 zeros) calculations per second.

 Medical imaging

 The Institute of Neurosciences and Medicine (INM) develops and applies medical imaging techniques using MRI and PET for clinical applications and to investigate neurological, neuropsychological, and psychological issues.
-Equipment at INM includes a combined 3 tesla and 9.4 tesla MRI PET tomograph as well as a 7 tesla, 4 tesla, and 3 tesla MRI system.
+Equipment at INM includes a combined 3 tesla and 9.4 Tesla MRI PET tomograph as well as a 7 Tesla, 4 Tesla, and 3 Tesla MRI system.